 If the student does not admit a violation, the instructor should refer the case to the Academic Dean, who will attempt to resolve the matter informally and, if necessary, arrange for adjudication by a faculty-student committee.

-Any contested accusation of cheating, plagiarism or other academic misconduct in an examination or assignment submitted by a student to satisfy course requirements will be adjudicated by a faculty-student committee appointed by the Academic Dean in consultation with the President/Rector of Holy Apostles.
+Any contested accusation of cheating, plagiarism or other academic misconduct in an examination or assignment submitted by a student to satisfy course requirements will be adjudicated by a faculty-student committee appointed by the Academic Dean in consultation with the President/Rector of Holy Apostles College and Seminary.
 In this case, the instructor should withhold the student’s grade until after adjudication.

 If, after adjudication, the student is found in violation, the grade should be assigned in accordance with paragraph 7 under “Responsibility of Faculty,” supra.
 If there is no violation, the instructor shall assign a grade based on the quality of the work completed.
 A student who is dissatisfied with the decision in his or her hearing may appeal the decision.